okl/danger-jawsome/jawsome-dsl/README.md

   schema, and a field delimiter, and it returns an xsv-projected-record.

+### Project-fn extras

+There are a couple of extra options associated with the project-fn:

+1. If you don't have a schema to pass in, you may instead pass in a seq of strings representing the field names.
+1. If you're passing in a field-name seq, and you want the field-name seq order to be the column order, just call the project-fn with `:sort-fields false`.
+Otherwise, by default, the project-fn will put the xsv-fields in alphabetical order.

 ### Syntax-quoted pipelines

 Sometimes it's really convenient to use a syntax-quote when building a